An Introduction to the Drama Section

 Members of the Drama Section 2016

-David Adams, Michael Arditti, Jeremy Austin, Tim Bano, Kate Bassett, David Benedict, Raymond V Bennett, Gerald Berkowitz, Clare Brennan, Mary Brennan, Georgina Brown, Mark Brown, Robert Butler, Paul Callan, Dominic Cavendish, David Chadderton, Ned Chaillet, James Christopher, Susannah Clapp, Nigel Cliff, Mark Cook, Maddy Costa, Steve Cramer, Nick Curtis, Michael Darvell, Robert Dawson Scott, Nicholas de Jongh, Jane Edwardes, Simon Edge, Susan Elkin, John Elsom, Vera Elyashev, D.L.
-Evans, Mark Fisher, Philip Fisher, Karen Fricker, Roger Foss, Lyn Gardner, Sharon Garfinkel, Jonathan Gibbs, Thelma Good, Robert Gore- Langton, Bill Hagerty, Rachel Haliburton, Robert Hanks, Andrew Haydon, Saeah Hemming, Ian Herbert, Robert Hewison,Henry Hitchings, Alan Hulme, James Inverne, Emma John, Ian Johns, Oliver Jones, Jeremy Kingston, Ruth Leon, Paul Levy, Brian Logan, Catherine Love, Lizzie Loveridge, Howard Loxton, Kate maltby, Sam Marlowe, Patrick Marmion, Diana Damian Martin, Dominix Maxwell, Caroline McGinn, Joyce McMillan, Fiona Mountford, Siobhan Murphy, John Nathan, Heather Neill, Benedict Nightingale, Kevin O'Sullivan, Terri Paddock, Michael Parker, Phil Penfold, John Peter, Lucy Powell, Stewart Pringle, Kieron Quirke, David Roper, William Russell, Adam Scott, Victoria Segal, Mark Shenton, Robert Shore, Ian Shuttleworth, Aleks Sierz, Neil Smith, Nick Smurthwaite, Charles Spencer, Siobhan Synnot, Maxie Szalwinska, Robert Tanitch, Paul Taylor, Matt Trueman, Tom Wicker, Lyndsey Winship, Matt Wolf, Toby Young.
+David Adams, Michael Arditti, Jeremy Austin, Tim Bano, Kate Bassett, David Benedict, Raymond V Bennett, Gerald Berkowitz, Clare Brennan, Mary Brennan, Georgina Brown, Mark Brown, Robert Butler, Paul Callan, Dominic Cavendish, David Chadderton, Ned Chaillet, James Christopher, Susannah Clapp, Nigel Cliff, Mark Cook, Maddy Costa, Steve Cramer, Nick Curtis, Michael Darvell, Robert Dawson Scott, Nicholas de Jongh, Rod Dungate, Jane Edwardes, Simon Edge, Susan Elkin, John Elsom, Vera Elyashev, D.L.
+Evans, Mark Fisher, Philip Fisher, Karen Fricker, Roger Foss, Lyn Gardner, Sharon Garfinkel, Jonathan Gibbs, Thelma Good, Robert Gore- Langton, Bill Hagerty, Rachel Haliburton, Robert Hanks, Andrew Haydon, Saeah Hemming, Ian Herbert, Robert Hewison,Henry Hitchings, Alan Hulme, James Inverne, Emma John, Ian Johns, Oliver Jones, Jeremy Kingston, Ruth Leon, Paul Levy, Brian Logan, Catherine Love, Lizzie Loveridge, Howard Loxton, Kate Maltby, Sam Marlowe, Patrick Marmion, Diana Damian Martin, Dominix Maxwell, Caroline McGinn, Joyce McMillan, Fiona Mountford, Siobhan Murphy, John Nathan, Heather Neill, Benedict Nightingale, Kevin O'Sullivan, Terri Paddock, Michael Parker, Phil Penfold, John Peter, Lucy Powell, Stewart Pringle, Kieron Quirke, David Roper, William Russell, Alice Saville, Adam Scott, Victoria Segal, Mark Shenton, Robert Shore, Ian Shuttleworth, Aleks Sierz, Neil Smith, Nick Smurthwaite, Charles Spencer, Siobhan Synnot, Maxie Szalwinska, Robert Tanitch, Paul Taylor, Matt Trueman, Tom Wicker, Holly Williams, Lyndsey Winship, Matt Wolf, Toby Young.

 Michael Billington, Michael Coveney, Clive Hirschhorn, Herbert Kretzmer, Jack Lewis, Blanche Marvin, Garry O'Connor, Peter Roberts, John Russell Taylor, Irving Wardle.